Vishakhavel/Vishakhavel/README.md

 ## Hi, I'm Vishakhavel!
 [This is my CV!][cv] 👋

-## I'm a computer science undergraduate from VIT Chennai.
+## I'm a Computer Science and Engineering Undergraduate from VIT Chennai.

--  💻 I'm interested in Cloud Computing and Full Stack Software development.
+-  💻 I'm interested in Cloud Computing, Full Stack Software development, Data Analytics and UI Design.
--  🤓 I completed my internship from Futurenet technologies ( November 2020 - February 2021), my role being that of a Full Stack Developer and Cloud Solutions Architect.
+-  🤓 I completed my internship from Futurenet Technologies ( November 2020 - February 2021), my role being that of a Full Stack Developer and Cloud Solutions Architect.
 -  ⚡  I'm the lead guitar player for the instrumental-duo band "Frequency" and the progressive rock band "Azrael".